 The Subject Property is located within Census Tract 0077.59.
-The Estates at Equestrian Village currently consists of two separate land uses.
+The Wellington South currently consists of two separate land uses.
 Except for approximately 5 acres of Commercial property located on the northwest corner of Lake Worth Road and South Shore Boulevard, the remainder of the property has the current land use of Residential B. Since the commercial land use does not equate to population, the total dwelling units of 199 as provided for within the Wellington Countryplace PUD for the subject property would produce a population of 601 persons.
-The application by Applicant is seeking 197 units which would garner a population of 595.
+The application by Applicant is seeking 114 units which would garner a population of 345.